alex96dev/CRUD-Recap/README.md

 - **Implement the `handleAddPlace` Function**

   - In your `_app.js` write a function named `handleAddPlace` that will be responsible for adding a new place to the state.
-  - This function should accept the form data as an argument, generate a unique ID for the new entry using `nanoid`, and then add the new place to the existing state.
+  - This function should accept the form data as an argument, generate a unique ID for the new entry using `uuid`, and then add the new place to the existing state.

 - **State and Handler Propagation**